StartSteps-Digital-Education-GmbH/Course-Navigator/Curriculum/05. Full-Stack TypeScript Development/NEWS_APP/12_NEWS_Tests_list.md

 ### Key Focus for Tests:
 1. Ensure query parameters are validated and processed correctly.
 2. Test all default behaviors (e.g., fallback to defaults when parameters are missing).
 3. Simulate success and failure scenarios, especially for external API interactions.
+(MOCK TEST)
 4. Cover authorization-specific endpoints with token validation.
 5. Handle edge cases like empty results, invalid inputs, or API unavailability.